The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 Verma did not respond to multiple requests to be interviewed for this story.

-Pence was one of the few Republican governors who took the Obama Administration up on its offer to pay the lion's share of the costs for states that expanded their Medicaid programs to people whose incomes reach 138 percent of the poverty level, or $16,243.
+Pence was one of the few Republican governors who took the Obama administration up on its offer to pay the lion's share of the costs for states that expanded their Medicaid programs to people whose incomes reach 138 percent of the poverty level, or $16,243.

-But rather than simply offer coverage to more people, the state sought a waiver to revamp their program.
+But rather than simply offer coverage to more people, the state sought a waiver to revamp its program.
 That's the deal that Verma worked out with Mann.

 Indiana's program, which extended Medicaid to about 246,000 people who weren't eligible before, is infused with Verma's ideas of how to make poor people take responsibility for their health care.

-It had a complex system of carrots and sticks.
+It has a complex system of carrots and sticks.

 Beneficiaries make monthly payments from $1 to about $27 into individual health savings accounts, and the state also contributes.
 That money can be used for doctor visits and prescriptions.